-The province is famous for the maritime tourism, especially on the Ionian Coast and, not to forget, the area of the Sila.
-On its slopes it is possible to visit the villages of Cortale, Taverna, Tiriolo.
+The Province is famous for both maritime - especially on the Ionian Coast - and mountainous - e.g. the area of the Sila - tourism.
+The slopes of Sila host the villages of Cortale, Taverna, Tiriolo.

-The main monuments in Catanzaro are the Cathedral and, housed in it, the “Madonna with Child”, a statue by Antonello Gagini da Messina dating back to the 16th century.
-The squared and merloned Norman Tower is what remains of the Norman castle.
-Villa Trieste is surrounded by wonderful gardens that contain rare plants and marble busts of famous personalities of the region.
-The Belvedere, indeed, is a perfect place to admire the Fiumarella valley and the Squillace gulf.
-The Museo Provinciale, in the Villa Comunale, hosts prehistoric finds and collections of ancient coins.
+The major monuments in Catanzaro are the Cathedral and, housed in it, the Madonna with Child, a statue by Antonello Gagini da Messina dating back to the 16th Century.
+The square, crenellated Norman Tower is what remains of the Norman castle.
+Villa Trieste is surrounded by wonderful gardens that contain rare plants and marble busts of some of the region's famous personalities.
+The Belvedere, indeed, is a perfect place to admire the Fiumarella Valley and the Gulf of Squillace.
+The Museo Provinciale, in the Villa Comunale, hosts prehistoric finds and ancient coin collections.

-The stigghiole – entrails of kid, veal or pork cooked with tomatoes, vegetables and chilly peppers – are also to be mentioned, as well as sausages like the soppressata and cheeses like the butirri, a caciocavallo with butter inside.
+The stigghiole – entrails of kid, veal or pork cooked with tomatoes, vegetables and chili peppers – are also to be mentioned, as well as sausages like the soppressata and cheeses like the butirri, a caciocavallo with butter inside.

 Matera is one of the two provinces of Basilicata.
 Overlooking the Ionian sea to the east, it borders with the Apulia Region to the north (specifically, the Provinces of

 Il nuovo prestigioso torneo di golf si disputerà con la formula 18 buche Stableford sullo splendido percorso del Castelgandolfo Country Club.
 A curarne l’organizzazione sarà la Diplomatic International Golf Association che annovera tra i suoi associati personalità di alto profilo internazionale (ambasciatori presso il ...